mpalashb/django-simple-saas/README.md

 ## Proposal

+To generate a new proposal, the user has to click `Generate Cover Letter`.
+If the user has enough credits to generate, they can then generate and copy the success results.
+Similarly, when checking a proposal, the user should click on `Check cover letter` to view the score and receive a suggested proposal

 ## Subscription & Payment

+To subscribe to a plan.
+Users need to create a profile first.
+They can then proceed to checkout using Stripe!

 ## Admin Panel

+Admin can access admin panel to create, edit, or delete a pricing plan.
+They can copy the stripe Product price IDs to paste them into the plan model section and add credits and features, which will be displayed to users

 ### You can check out some screenshots here to get some ideas about our application